TACC/cshl-biovis-install-oculus/README.md

 1. Go to the [Leapmotion Developers' Site](https://developer.leapmotion.com/get-started)
 2. Download [Orion Beta](https://central.leapmotion.com/users/sign_in?use_iframe=true&developer=1) software development kit.
 You will be asked to provide account information.
 If you did not create a Leapmotion account as part of setting up the Leapmotion system, you should do so now.
 There is a copy of the Orion Beta SDK installer (Leap_Motion_SDK_Windows_3.1.3.zip) in your Installers directory.

-## Unity3D

-[Unity](http://unity3d.com) is a popular, user-friendly software platform for building rich, interactive games and multimedia experiences.
-In recent years, it has been enhanced to empower you to develop multi-platform VR and AR applications.

-1. Go to the Unity3D home page.
-Click on the profile icon in the top right corner and follow the instructions to create a Unity ID.
-This user account will hold your (free) Unity license and will be a gateway towards publishing and using "assets" on the Unity Store.
-It is also needed if you choose to upgrade your Unity license with additional functionality in the future.
-2. Click on the *Unity Download Assistant* (currently UnityDownloadAssistant-5.4.3f1) and follow the instructions
-3. Launch Unity3D and install the licence locally (instructions TBD).
-This ensures that even if you don't have Internet access you will be able to develop using Unity3D.

 ## Steam and SteamVR